-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly loans.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other monthly debts.

-Typically, conventional loans require a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Most conventional mortgage loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (including mortgage principal and interest, PMI, hazard insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing (this includes principal and interest, PMI, hazard insurance, property taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-Recurring debt includes things like car payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
+Recurring debt includes credit card payments, vehicle loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you want to run your own numbers, use this Mortgage Loan Qualification Calculator.

-Don't forget these are only guidelines.
-We will be happy to go over pre-qualification to determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to help you determine how much you can afford.

 Avalon Mortgage Services, Inc. can walk you through the pitfalls of getting a mortgage.
 Call us: (708) 403-5181.